Aravind-Jalda/interview-prep/Networking/Networking-scenario-q&a.md

 ---

 ## 1. Server is not reachable.
-What will you check?
+What will you check?..

 - Check if server is running
 - Ping the server